PondiB/openeocubes/README.md

 https://hub.docker.com/r/brianpondi/openeocubes

 ### Running the container
-It is highly recommended to deploy the service on an AWS EC2 machine that is in us-west-2 region (Oregon) as that is data centre where the Earth Observation(EO) datasets found in AWS STAC search are stored.
-This enables processing of EO data from the source so that the network latency between the platform and data is as low as possible hence cheaper.
+It is highly recommended to deploy the service on an AWS EC2 machine that is in us-west-2 region (Oregon) as that is the data centre where the Earth Observation(EO) datasets found in AWS STAC search are stored.
+This enables the processing of EO data from the source so that the network latency between the platform and data is as low as possible hence cheaper.
 You can expose port 8000 of the EC2 instance to deploy and communicate with the service.
 ```bash
 docker run -p 8000:8000  --env AWSHOST=<AWS-IPv4-ADDRESS>  brianpondi/openeocubes
 ```